SysKitTeam/docs-insights/requirements/system-requirements.md

 ## Database System

 In order to run the SysKit Insights, you need a database.
 The SysKit Insights supports __SQL Server databases only__.
-SQL 2008 or better is supported
+SQL 2008 or better is supported.

 User must have [proper privileges](#internal/requirements/user-permissions-requirements) to successfully run the application.